Rapptz/discord.py/docs/api.rst

     Specifies whether a :class:`Guild` has notifications on for all messages or mentions only by default.

+    .. container:: operations

+        .. versionadded:: 2.0

+        .. describe:: x == y

+            Checks if two notification levels are equal.
+        .. describe:: x != y

+            Checks if two notification levels are not equal.
+        .. describe:: x > y

+            Checks if a notification level is higher than another.
+        .. describe:: x < y

+            Checks if a notification level is lower than another.
+        .. describe:: x >= y

+            Checks if a notification level is higher or equal to another.
+        .. describe:: x <= y

+            Checks if a notification level is lower or equal to another.

     .. attribute:: all_messages

         Members receive notifications for every message regardless of them being mentioned.